Onderwijs Onderzoek Actueel Over de VU EN

 Teaching

-Due to my current position as project leader of research projects, after my Deanship of the Faculty of Humanities (2020-2024), my role in teaching is very limited.
-But just try: in some cases, thesis supervision is possible.
+As emeritus professor since 2026, my role in teaching is very limited.
+But just try: in some cases, involvment in teaching is possible.

 Ancillary activities